MILITARY HISTORY

 Percy Melville Lemay was born December 26, 1888 in Dummer Township, Peterborough County, Ontario to John Louis Lemay and Mary Etta Snelgrove.
 He went by Percy and was educated in the Rural Public School System.

 Percy Melville Lemay married Gertrude Alice Yenney, a teacher, in Lakefield on June 28, 1911.
 Percy and Gertrude had two sons; Henry John, born September 27, 1912 at Nicholls Hospital, Peterborough but died at 17 days of age on October 14, 1912.
-The second son, Adam, was born circa 1915.
-Apparently Adam’s birth was not registered since no record was found; he was probably born 1915 at Nicholls Hospital, Peterborough as was his brother.
+The second son, Alan, was born June 18th, 1914 at Nicholls Hospital, Peterborough as was his brother.
 Gertrude Alice was the daughter of Henry Alfred Yenney and Emma Jane Crawford.

 On September 16, 1915, Percy went to Peterborough and enlisted with the Military one day after his cousin Cephas Melville Lemay and Uncle Joseph Lemay had joined.
 Percy Melville Lemay was killed in action in France on October 28, 1917, he is interred in the Oxford Road Cemetery, Belgium.

-According to the 1921 Ontario Census, Gertrude Lemay and her six-year-old son Adam were living with Gertrude’s parents Emma and Henry Yenney at 190 Barnardo Avenue in Peterborough, Ontario.
+According to the 1921 Ontario Census, Gertrude Lemay and her six-year-old son Alan were living with Gertrude’s parents Emma and Henry Yenney at 190 Barnardo Avenue in Peterborough, Ontario.

 THE PERCY MELVILLE LEMAY FAMILY OF LAKEFIELD